Olivier Sarkozy is the Founder and Managing Partner of Further Global and serves as the Chairman of the Investment Committee.

 Ms. Ciccarone is a Summa Cum Laude graduate of Villanova University with a B.S. in Accountancy, and a graduate of the University of Pennsylvania Wharton School’s MBA program.

-Loren Felsman is a Senior Principal of Further Global and serves as a member of the Investment Committee.
+Eric Leathers is a Partner of Further Global and serves as a member of the Investment Committee.

 Max Baumrin is a Principal of Further Global.